Table of Contents

 Legal and Business may overlap with ‘management’ with many (24) smaller projects of around 1500 words.

 In Electrical Engineering and Nuclear, I integrated a large terms’ database (42k) but have never specifically categorized a project in that domain.

-I leave Electrical and Mechanical Engineering separate, because together would create a distinctively large category and would distort statistics.
+I leave Electrical and Mechanical Engineering separate, because together they would create a distinctively large category and distort statistics.